yannicksoldati/HarmanDeveloperDocs/docs/Android/getting-started.rst

 - The step in Android Studio:

-1. Copy the HKWirelessHD.jar to app/libs folder and copy the libHKWirelessHD.so to app/src/man/jniLibs/armeabi folder.
+1. Copy the HKWirelessHD.jar to app/libs folder and copy the libHKWirelessHD.so to app/src/main/jniLibs/armeabi folder.
 If the folders don't exist, please create them.

 The directory hierarchy as following:

 .. figure:: img/1.png

 2. Add the jar package as library.
-Select the menu: File->Project Structor->app(under Modules)->Dependencies, push +，then File dependency，select HKWirelessHD.jar.
+Select the menu: File->Project Structure->app(under Modules)->Dependencies, push +，then File dependency，select HKWirelessHD.jar.
 As following:

 .. figure:: img/8.png
 	:scale: 20